Hon. Michael Gunner,

 General Manager Transport & Civil Services, Department of Infrastructure, Planning and Logistics, Northern Territory Government

 Northern Gas Pipeline Project

-Jemena’s $800 million Northern Gas Pipeline Project is currently under construction between Tennant Creek in the Territory and Mount Isa in Queensland.
+Jemena’s $800 million Northern Gas Pipeline Project is currently under construction between the Territory’s Tennant Creek and Queensland’s Mount Isa.
 With a focus on local contracting and employment, the 622km pipeline will facilitate economic growth in the region and build a stronger Northern Australia.
-Jemena’s Northern Gas Pipeline will, for the first time, allow NT gas to flow into the East Coast Gas Market, via Queensland, strengthening that state’s gas industry and helping to solve the east-coast gas crisis.
+Jemena’s Northern Gas Pipeline will, for the first time, allow gas produced in the NT to flow into the East Coast Gas Market, via Queensland.
+Therefore, strengthening the east’s gas industry and helping to solve the east coast gas crisis.
 First gas is scheduled to flow through the new pipeline in late 2018.

 Project Services Manager, Northern Gas Pipeline, Jemena

 Expected to open in 2018, the $170 million project is the Northern Territory’s first brand-new public hospital in almost 40 years.
 The 116-bed facility will be the most technologically advanced in the NT and service Palmerston and Darwin rural residents.
 From the beginning, clients have been involved in all facets of planning, from the design team to approval processes.
 This was done with the intent to provide a fit for purpose outcome for Territory residents and the Department of Health.

 The design phase remained ongoing throughout the project, with an excess of 27 user groups, including 300 departmental staff members, who were instructed to ensure that fit-for-purpose design was maintained, it in accordance with the brief and met AHHF guidelines.